 The SRTS Subcommittee met on Friday, September 24, 2021.
 Items discussed included the future Road Safety Audit, developing a baseline crossing guard inventory, and general updates.
 The proposed Road Safety Audit (RSA) will be the first of its kind in North Carolina; and will serve as the pilot project that will be used throughout the state in future years.
 The candidate school for the RSA has been awarded to Vandora Springs Elementary School in Garner, North Carolina.
 Staff from CAMPO, NCDOT, Wake County Health and Human Services, Wake County Public Schools, and the Town of Garner participated in the Safe Transportation for Every Pedestrian "Train the Trainer" workshop on Wednesday, September 29, 2021 in preparation for the upcoming RSA.
-The Road Safety Audit for Vandora Springs Elementary School will occur at the end of October.
+The Road Safety Audit for Vandora Springs Elementary School will occur on Friday, November 5; beginning with a meeting at the Garner Town Hall.
 No confirmed date has been determined.
-The next SRTS Subcommittee meeting is scheduled to occur on Friday, December 10, 2021.
+The next SRTS Subcommittee meeting is scheduled to occur on Friday, December 17, 2021.
 (Staff Contact: Kenneth Withrow)